Coronavirus pandemic fuels comeback of cars | DW | 10.06.2020

 New York Times reporter Emma Fitzsimmons is not exactly known for enthusiastically embracing America's car culture.
-In her columns for the paper she's frequently lambasted traffic in the US metropolis and how it maddens people with endless congestions and the time-consuming search for parking space.
+In her columns for the paper, she's frequently lambasted traffic in the US metropolis and how it maddens people with endless congestion and the time-consuming search for a parking space.

-Surprisingly though, the coronavirus, that's still with us, may also contribute to the revival of the automobile, which has been under mounting pressure for its poor environmental credentials long before the pandemic broke out.
+Surprisingly, though, the coronavirus, which is still with us, may also contribute to the revival of the automobile, which has been under mounting pressure for its poor environmental credentials since long before the pandemic broke out.

-John Kiser from US market research group Ipsos believes COVID-19 "definitely has the potential to fuel a comeback of cars."
+John Kiser, from the US market research group Ipsos, believes that COVID-19 "definitely has the potential to fuel a comeback of cars."

-"People want safety, protection and control," he argues, supporting his opinion with a study Ipsos made about consumption patterns during the pandemic crisis.
+"People want safety, protection and control," he said, supporting his opinion with a study Ipsos made about consumption patterns during the pandemic crisis.

 Many of those polled by the research group said they were feeling better protected from the virus in their own cars than by using public transport.
 And quite a lot said they'd prefer using their private cars for trips to escape stay-at-home orders.